innovate-invent/innovate-invent.github.io/_posts/2021-08-23-ssg-templates.md

 published: true
 ---

-When ever I set up a website with a static site generator such as Hugo or Jekyll, the first thing I do is have a look at what existing themes/templates are available.
+When ever I set up a website with a static site generator (SSG) such as Hugo or Jekyll, the first thing I do is have a look at what existing themes/templates are available.
 I am always disappointed to find that even paid templates do not handle content correctly.
 They are requiring textual data to be stored in a YAML document and the navigation is stored in a separate document or global site configuration.
 This complicates maintenance, isn't very Git friendly, and complicates